shaloo/web3-user-personas/README.md

 - What drives their adoption of these solutions?

+- What are the emerging Web3 and Web4 blue skies and regulation driven demands that seek technology innovations?

-This study analyzes 15 Web3 user personas using data available via published Web3 reports and research.
+This study analyzes 15 Web3 user personas using data available via published Web3 reports, Web3 trailblazers online, and solutions research.

 It highlights behaviors, engagement hooks, technology affinity, mindsets, motivations, and core needs.
-Use these to inform your product strategy, formulate an action plan to onboard the right audience and scale adoption.
+Feel free to use these templates to validate and formulate a well-rounded and informed action plan for your Web3 solution strategy, its design, messaging and target the target persona more effectively and scale onboarding.

 ## Limitations

 Public data does not contain the following details and has limited information in certain contexts:

-* Geographic granularity
+* Geographic granularity insights
 * Web3-native behaviors - does not cover NFT trading, governance participation in depth
 * Real user count versus volume